Exercise: Linear model with single categorical explanatory variable

 Repeat this for FGRAZE levels 3, 4 and 5.
 Can you summarise which levels of FGRAZE are different from each other?

-9. Staying with the summary table of parameter estimates, how much of the variation in bird abundance does the explanatory variable FGRAZE explain?
+10. Going back to the summary table of parameter estimates, how much of the variation in bird abundance does the explanatory variable FGRAZE explain?

-10. Now onto a really important part of the model fitting process.
+11. Now onto a really important part of the model fitting process.
 Let’s check the assumptions of your linear model by creating plots of the residuals from the model.
 Remember, you can easily create these plots by using the plot() function on your model object.
 Also remember that if you want to see all plots at once then you should split your plotting device into 2 rows and 2 columns using the par() function before you create the plots.
 Check each of the assumptions using these plots and report whether your model meets these assumptions in your R script.

-11. This is an optional question and really just for information.
+12. This is an optional question and really just for information.
 I’ll give you the code in the solutions so don’t overly stress about this!
 Use Google (yep, this is OK!) to figure out how to plot your fitted values and 95% confidence intervals.
 Try Googling the gplots package or the effects package.

 Alternatively, have a go at using our old trusty predict() function to calculate the fitted values and standard errors.
-Add the fitted values and 95% confidence intervals to a plot of bird abundance and graze level (to add your upper and lower confidence intervals will need to use either the segments() or arrows() function).
+Add the fitted values and 95% confidence intervals to a plot of bird abundance and graze level (to add your upper and lower confidence intervals you will need to use either the segments() or arrows() function).

 Or we can even use the ggplot2 package.
 Check out the solutions code if you’re thoroughly confused!